Are you looking for ideas for how to keep the Sabbath holy? Which one of these from our list can you try this week?

-This title summed up the extent of our knowledge about observing the Sabbath.
+The phrase “keep the Sabbath holy” summed up the extent of our knowledge about observing the Sabbath.
+We had no idea about keeping the Sabbath day holy, or how to keep the Sabbath holy!
 Yet, as we obediently set aside our work every Sunday, God began showing me that the Sabbath is about so much more than not working one day a week.

 In Genesis 2, God created the first Sabbath day: